A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: NUMERICAL EXAMPLE

-In Fig.\,\ref{fig:Example:Statistic}, we illustrate the relative error $\epsilon_G = \frac{|\gamma-\gamma_{\mathrm{tr}}|}{\gamma_{\mathrm{tr}}}$ of the upper bound with respect to the $\mathcal{H}_2$-norm $\gamma_{\mathrm{tr}}$ of the true system and the success rate of solving the \ac{SDP}.
-For small $N$, the computed upper bound is significantly larger than $\gamma_{\mathrm{tr}}$.
+In Fig.\,\ref{fig:Example:Statistic}, we illustrate the relative error $\epsilon_G = \frac{|\gamma-\gamma_{\mathrm{tr}}|}{\gamma_{\mathrm{tr}}}$ of the upper bound with respect to the $\mathcal{H}_2$-norm $\gamma_{\mathrm{tr}}$ of the true system and the success rate $\alpha$ of solving the \ac{SDP}.
+Furthermore, we compare our approach to bounding the term $W\coloneq [A_{\mathrm{tr}}^\top,\:C_{\mathrm{p,tr}}^\top]^\top \tilde{L}_{V_X}\tilde{V}_X$ by $\sigma_\mathrm{max}(W)\leq \sigma_\mathrm{max} ([A_{\mathrm{tr}}^\top,\:C_{\mathrm{p,tr}}^\top]^\top \tilde{L}_{V_X}) \sigma_\mathrm{max}(\tilde{V}_X)$ to treat the measurement error as a disturbance similar to \cite{DePersis2020}.
+We denote the results with the index $0$.
+For small $N$, the upper bound is significantly larger than $\gamma_{\mathrm{tr}}$.
 For increasing $N$, the difference shrinks to about $20\%$ of the actual value.
 This is the expected behavior, as an increasing number of data points also shrinks the size of the set $\Sigma_{\Theta}$ and its overapproximation.
 The remaining error is due to the applied convex relaxations.
 Furthermore, in \cite[Corollary 3]{Braendle2024} it is shown, that even without error-in-variables, $\Sigma_{\Theta}$ only converges to the true system, if the error bound is tight and additionally the disturbance realization is of a particular structure.
-Note that, there's a difference between $\hat{G}$ and $G^\dagger$.
+Moreover, we observe that transforming the measurement error to a disturbance yields a larger upper bound.
+This is expected, since this parameterization does not account for the particular structure of the measurement error.
+Note that, there is also a difference between $\hat{G}$ and $G^\dagger$.
 For sufficiently large $N$ $\hat{G}$ appears to give better results.
 This is expected due to $\hat{G}$ being chosen to minimize the size of the uncertainty set, hence leading to less conservatism.
 For small $N$ this difference is not that conclusive.
 During simulations small $N$ lead to different uncertainty realizations with \acp{LFT} close to the stability boundary, which causes large $\gamma$.
-Increasing the number of experiments also didn't yield conclusive evidence, which right inverse should be preferred.
+Increasing the number of experiments also did not yield conclusive evidence, which right inverse should be preferred.
 Hence, it's unclear whether it's better to choose $G$ to minimize $YG$ to be farther away from the stability boundary or to reduce the size of the uncertainty set.

 At last, we analyze the feasibility of the \ac{SDP}.
 Fig.\,\ref{fig:Example:Statistic} shows the ratio of how often the \ac{SDP} is feasible compared to the total number of experiments.
 This leads to similar results as before.
 For small sample sizes, the problem is rarely feasible, even though the \ac{LFT} is well-posed.
 This is due to the $\mathcal{H}_2$-norm requiring asymptotic stability of the system.
 It becomes feasible with increasing $N$ such that an upper bound can be computed.
 Similarly to before, this may be explained by the trade-off between small $YG$ and small uncertainty set.
 However, a detailed theoretical or empirical case study is beyond the scope of this paper and is left for future research.